GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/about.md

 * sharing the git repositories using a shared file system (e.g. NFS)
 * behind a load balancer (e.g. HAProxy)

-Currently, the mode supported is one active instance and multiple backup (passive) instances but eventually the plan is to support `n` active instances.
+Default mode is one active instance and multiple backup (passive) instances but `n` active instances can be configured.
 In the active/passive mode, the active instance is handling all traffic while the passives are kept updated to be always ready to take over.

 Even if git repositories are shared by the instances, there are a few areas of concern in order to be able to switch traffic between instances in a